arungudelli/angularjswiki/content/en/material/tooltip/index.md

 {{< figure src="Change the font size mattooltip.PNG" title="Change the font size mattooltip" alt="Change the font size mattooltip">}}

-## Adding multiline tooltip using matTooltip
+## Adding multiline tooltip using mat Tooltip

-To add a multiline matTooltip follow the below steps
+To add a multiline mat Tooltip follow the below steps

-1. Add a custom class to the matTooltip
+1. Add a custom class to the mat Tooltip
 2. Add `white-space: pre-line;` css to the class
-3. Add new line character(\n) `&#13;` in the matTooltip content.
+3. Add new line character(\n) `&#13;` in the mat Tooltip content.

 Add a component called `MultilineTooltipComponent` in your project file by using below command `ng generate component multiline-tooltip`.